 - Up to 3 presenters for each pre-conference workshop will have their FSI registration fees waived.

-The deadline to submit a pre-conference workshop proposal is
+The deadline to submit a pre-conference workshop proposal was February 15, 2018.

 - Concurrent sessions are 45 minutes in length and encourage concise presentations.
 A limited number of 90-minute (double) sessions will be accepted for more in-depth topics.

 - Please include in your narrative what skills or prior knowledge participants will need to get the most out of your presentation.
 For example, “This session requires participants to have a basic knowledge of Twitter, Facebook, and similar social media platforms.”

 - You will be asked to select the room setup that best suits your presentation: classroom (long tables and chairs), theater (chairs only), banquet (round tables and chairs), or you may leave it up to the committee to decide.

 - We are continuing the "bring your own device" (BYOD) model.
 BYOD means that participants wishing to enhance their engagement in the conference sessions are encouraged to bring their own devices (laptops, tablets, phones) preloaded with apps/software recommended by presenters and listed in the session descriptions.
 No computer labs will be available.